Nancy Khan

 She also admits that Ali had a dark side that involved drugs and strip clubs.

-That's one thing that concerned us is that is there somebody that you know could have gone home with him or you know somebody from that lifestyle might have been a suspect.
+That's one thing that concerned us: is there somebody that, you know, could have gone home with him, or, you know, somebody from that lifestyle might have been a suspect?

 Police need to find Ali's friend Turkey to learn what happened the night he vanished.